 - What is a typical day like at your job? - What are your duties/responsibilities? - How did you get your job? - What jobs and experiences have led you to your present position? - What do you find most satisfying in your job?
 Most challenging? - Do you find your job exciting or boring?
-Why? - How does a person progress in your field?
-What is a typical career path in this field or organization? - What is the best way to enter this occupation? - What are the advancement opportunities? - What are the major qualifications for success in this occupation? - What particular skills or talents are most essential to be effective in your job?
-How did you learn these skills? - Is there flexibility related to dress, work hours, vacation schedule, etc.? - If your work was suddenly eliminated, what kinds of work do you feel prepared to do? - What are the salary ranges for various levels in this field?
-Is there a salary ceiling? - From your perspective, what are the problems you see working in this field? - What are the major frustrations of this job? - If you could do things all over again, would you choose the same path for yourself?
-Why?
-What would you change? - Does your work relate to any experiences or studies you had in college? - How well did your college experience prepare you for this job? - What kinds of experience, paid or unpaid, would you recommend for someone pursuing a career in this field?
+Why? - How does a person progress in your field? - What is a typical career path in this field or organization? - What is the best way to enter this occupation? - What are the advancement opportunities? - What are the major qualifications for success in this occupation? - What particular skills or talents are most essential to be effective in your job?
+How did you learn these skills? - Is there flexibility related to dress, work hours, vacation schedule, etc.? - What are the major frustrations of this job? - Does your work relate to any experiences or studies you had in college? - How well did your college experience prepare you for this job? - What kinds of experience, paid or unpaid, would you recommend for someone pursuing a career in this field?